-Kolkata, or “Calcutta”, is not an easy city to understand.
+Kolkata, or “Calcutta” in India is not an easy city to understand.
 You need to stay here for a while to figure out the Bengali people, their incredible cuisine, the unique culture, the numerous festivals and the rush hour traffic jams.

-This is a city that likes to take it easy, where the heart rules the head, where the old and the new merge and the rich-poor difference is in your face.
+It's a city that likes to take it easy, where the heart rules the head, where the old and the new merge, and the rich-poor difference is in your face.
 Some people dislike it all so much that they leave never to return.
 Others so love it that they can never imagine leaving.

 Kolkata is not just a city.
 It is a way of life.

 Consequently, getting a true feel of the city’s pulse is not possible by just visiting the many touristy places in and around it.

 Do you really want to experience what Kolkata is about?
 Then start with these top 10 things to do in Kolkata, India.